juiceme/pantterilasku/README.md

 ## Installation

-Pantterilasku requires websocket, pdfkit and emailjs npm modules.
-You can install all depencencies by "npm install" The repository clones AES library as submodule, You need to install it by "git submodule init; git submodule update"
+Pantterilasku requires websocket, pdfkit, emailjs and archiver npm modules.
+You can install all depencencies by "npm install" The repository also clones AES library and datastorage as submodules, You need to install those by "git submodule init; git submodule update"

 ## Features